theBK201/The_Cyborg_Hive_of_Nidai/README.md

 ## 🤝 Contributions

 Suggestions and feedback are welcome.
 Please contact the author before submitting code contributions, as this project may become a commercial release in the future.

+## 📦 Distribution

+The game is currently run from the source project.

+Future releases are planned to include a standalone desktop build, allowing players to launch the game without requiring Java or development tools.

+## 🎨 Credits

+In-game credits are available from the main menu.